Convicted paedophile who worked on What Now also worked with kids at NZ Football

 Children who were involved with the promotional work, which took place last year, had been fully supervised by police-vetted NZ Football staff at all time, as well as parents.

-"Following the [work] no concerns were raised however we have apologised to the parents and children involved."
+"Following the [work] no concerns were raised, however, we have apologised to the parents and children involved."

 90 Seconds founder Tim Norton has also apologised, telling the Herald on Sunday the company was shocked to learn of the man's background.